Sex Offender Disclosure

 Information shall be shared with other law enforcement agencies and, upon request, relevant, necessary and accurate information may be disclosed to any victim or witness to the offense and to any individual community member who lives near the residence where the offender resides, expects to reside, or is regularly found.
 Level I offenders MAY NOT be the subject of general public notification.

-Level 2 offenders have a moderate risk of re–offending.
+Level II offenders have a moderate risk of re–offending.
 They generally have more than one victim and the abuse may be long term.
-These offenders usually groom their victims and may use threats to commit their crimes, they have a higher likelihood of re–offending than the Level 1 offenders.
+These offenders usually groom their victims and may use threats to commit their crimes, they have a higher likelihood of re–offending than the Level I offenders.

 They are considered a higher risk to re–offend, because of the nature of their previous crime(s) and lifestyle (drug and alcohol abuse and other criminal activity).
 Some have refused to participate or failed to complete approved treatment programs.
 Typically these individuals do not appreciate the damage they have done to their victims.

-Level 3 offenders are the greatest risk to the community.
+Level III offenders are the greatest risk to the community.
 Most are predatory, have other violent crime convictions, refused treatment and are known substance abusers.
 Community notification is the most extensive.

 Washington state law permits notifications about Level III offenders that include relevant, accurate and necessary information.
 This information MAY BE disclosed to the public at large.

-More information on the Seattle Community College District Policy and Procedures
+More information on the Seattle Colleges District Policy and Procedures

 Seattle Central has also developed the specific procedures that assist in notifying our campus community of sex offenders on campus.
-According to these procedures, the Vice President of Student Development;
+According to these procedures, the Vice President of Student Services

-- Reviews all relevant and necessary information provided to us by law enforcement personnel, the campus safety and security manager, and assess the safety issues posed for students, employees, and all children on campus.
+- Reviews all relevant and necessary information provided to us by law enforcement personnel and the college's director of Public Safety; and assesses the safety issues posed for students, employees, and all children on campus.

 - Reviews the above information and criteria and determine whether and how the offender's identity and relevant conviction information will be released to members of the college community.

-- Interviews and meets with all Level I, II, and III sex offenders attending Seattle Central Community College.
+- Meets quarterly with all Level III sex offenders attending Seattle Central College.

 - Releases the identity and information when it is necessary to protect the college community.

-- Notifies the campus community with current photographs posted on specified bulletin board located at various locations, including the child care center, security office, library, and other appropriate locations.
-The offender's faculty is informed and the Vice President may inform students who are in the same classes with Level III offender, depending upon the level of assessed risk.
-The offender will be told who is getting the information.
+- Notifies the offender's faculty and dean.
+The Vice President may inform students who are in the same classes with the Level III offender, depending upon the level of assessed risk.
+The offender will be informed of the notification.

-Current List of Level III Offenders on Campus (Winter 2014)
+Current List of Level III Offenders on Campus (Spring 2017)

-More information on these individuals is available from the Seattle Central Safety and Security Department or from the King County Sex Offender Search website.
+More information is available from the Seattle Central Public Safety Department or from the King County Sex Offender Search website.